lowrycode/table-tennis-league/README.md

 ## User Authentication Pages

-One of the key assessment criteria for the project related to user authentication.
+One of the key assessment criterion for the project relates to user authentication.
 These features can be accessed via the user profile dropdown in the far right of the navigation bar.
 The dropdown shows different options for unauthenticated users and authenticated users.

 ![Pages available for authenticated and unauthenticated users](readme-resources/images/user-authentication.jpg)